Man Utd tactics: Ole Gunnar Solskjaer should have started Jesse Lingard & lessons from the Premier League weekend | Goal.com

 When Ole Gunnar Solskjaer was first appointed as Manchester United's caretaker manager, his side attacked predominantly through the central column of the pitch, using Jesse Lingard’s energy and Paul Pogba’s forward movement to get close support to Juan Mata.

-Over the summer, the Norweigan changed his tactical system, but Sunday’s 2-0 defeat at West Ham was evidence he should never have moved away from a narrow, short-passing strategy.
+Over the summer, the Norwegian changed his tactical system, but Sunday’s 2-0 defeat at West Ham was evidence he should never have moved away from a narrow, short-passing strategy.

 Mata was so isolated in attacking midfield (Scott McTominay and Nemanja Matic were too safe with their passes to find him) that he constantly drifted into the channels, meaning the visitors were pushed into harmless wide areas over and over again.